 - 1. Demonstrate the requisite knowledge necessary in primary medicine to evaluate and provide non-pharmacologic and pharmacologic management of medical concerns of an acute, emergent, chronic, and preventive nature in patients of any age. - 2.
-Demonstrate communication skills that are patient-centered in obtaining a thorough and concise medical history from patients in an attentive and respectful manner. - 3.
-Perform a technically accurate complete physical exam on patients of any age for preventive and chronic visits; and focused physical exam for patients presenting with acute or emergent medical problems. - 4.
-Select appropriate labs and diagnostic testing based on a differential diagnosis, and interpret testing to narrow or identify the diagnosis.
+Obtain a medical history, engaging patient-centered communication skills in an attentive and respectful manner. - 3.
+Perform an appropriate and accurate physical examination based on the clinical presentation for patients of all ages in primary medicine. - 4.
+Determine appropriate labs & diagnostic testing based on a differential diagnosis, and interpret testing to narrow or identify the diagnosis.

-- 5. Demonstrate the requisite basic procedural skills required to identify and manage illness and injury in a clinical encounter. - 6.
-Apply medical decision-making to develop a diagnosis or presumptive diagnosis from a broad differential utilizing all aspects of patient evaluation findings. - 7.
-Organize and present an oral presentation of a clinical patient encounter in a coherent fashion. - 8.
-Document a clinical note including all components appropriate to the presentation for a patient with a medical or surgical concern in an inpatient or outpatient setting. - 9.
-Utilize available medical research to identify appropriate evidence for a particular clinical question or to assist in medical decision-making. - 10.
-Function professionally in medical practice with all members of the healthcare team. - 11.
-Demonstrate understanding of Christian Values, and exemplify the integration of these values, attitudes, and behaviors in both the classroom and in clinical practice.
+- 5. Perform common diagnostic and therapeutic procedures within the scope of Physician Assistants in primary medicine. - 6.
+Apply evidence-based medical decision making to develop a diagnosis or presumptive diagnosis from a broad differential utilizing all aspects of patient evaluation findings. - 7.
+Efficiently and effectively provide oral presentations of a clinical encounter in a coherent manner. - 8.
+Proficiently and accurately document patient encounters in written, oral and electronic forms. - 9.
+Conduct themselves in a professional and courteous manner with all members of the interdisciplinary healthcare team. - 10.
+Appreciate and respect Christian values, attitudes, and behaviors in clinical practice.